sensei4448/civics/README.md

-# Go to Practice file.
+# Go to politics or economics file.